SvetLuna-Lab/-Corporate-Microblog-Service-Python-Advanced-Final-Project-/README.md

 - **Feed** – get a feed of tweets from followed users, sorted by popularity (likes) and recency.
 - **User profiles** – fetch information about the current user (`/users/me`) and any other user (`/users/<id>`).

-The project uses:

-- **Flask** as the web framework,
-- **PostgreSQL** as the database,
-- **SQLAlchemy + Flask-Migrate** for ORM and migrations,
-- **Docker + docker-compose** for local development and deployment.

 The code is structured as a small production-style service: blueprints for the API, separate models and auth helpers, unified error format, and a docker-compose configuration to run the app together with PostgreSQL.

-Backend for a corporate microblogging service (Twitter-like), implemented with Flask and PostgreSQL.

-The service supports:

-- creating and deleting tweets (with optional media);
-- liking and unliking tweets;
-- following and unfollowing users;
-- fetching a feed of tweets from followed users, sorted by popularity;
-- fetching user profiles (`/users/me` and `/users/<id>`).

-All endpoints use `api-key` HTTP header to identify the current user.

 ## Tech stack

 - Python, Flask
 - PostgreSQL
 - SQLAlchemy, Flask-Migrate
 - Docker, docker-compose

 ## Initial data / users